4chlys0/ReadingList/ReadingList.md

 *Psycho-Pass (S1-2, 2015)

+	Show with the same concept as Minority Report.

 *Serial Experiments Lain (1998)

+	Great "thinking" series exploring the concept of "the wired" being a world with it's own "god".
+Best enjoyed on days one spends a lot of time programming/scripting.

 *Zero Days (2016)

+	Covers Stuxnet- not very memorable to me.
+Anyone a few years into infosec will probably not find this very interesting.

 *Armitage III (1995)

+	Watched this because I think the Kali tool with the same name is based on this.
+Somewhat interesting when watched alongside Ghost in the Shell.

 *Mr. Robot S1-3

+	Good its technical usage of tools, may be helpful in learning.
+I always think of the data center scene with halon gas when reviewing CISSP material.
+It is great to have a visual for attacks/tools.

 *Hackers (1995)

+	Probably my top pick for infosec movies.
+Just like Mr. Robot offers a memorable visual for things one may read about like the rainbow series.

 *Wargames (1983)

+	Great intro movie for infosec.

 *Ghost in the Shell (SAC S1/S2, 1995, 2004, 2007, 2009, 2015, 2017, 2017)

+	Becomes interesting to think about after watching a few episodes of the show.

 *Blackhat (2015)

+	This is not worth watching.

 //--2017--//

 *Sneakers (1992)

+	Great enjoyable movie, not too technical.

 ------------------